BehrTheDon/BehrDice/README.md

 # BehrDice
 # 🎲 FiveM Dice Roll Script — Immersive Visual Dice for RP Servers

 A standalone-compatible, plug-and-play dice rolling system for FiveM with realistic animations, floating 2D dice face sprites, and optional inventory integration.
-Perfect for RP gambling, DnD, or immersive minigames — all while keeping it highly configurable and framework-flexible.
+Perfect for Shooting dice with your homies — all while keeping it highly configurable and framework-flexible.

 ![Preview](https://i.imgur.com/YOUR-GIF-HERE.gif) <!-- Replace with your GIF/video thumbnail -->